 To Conclude.
 Matte or Gloss Film?

-One thing is clear after looking at gloss clear bra vs matte clear bra film… One is more practical, durable and easy to maintain.
+One thing is clear after looking at gloss clear bra vs matte clear bra film… One is more practical and easier to maintain.
 The other will give you a look that is only achievable with matte PPF film.
 If you think you will not own your car for more than 5 years, you generally keep it clean, don’t drive it every day and don’t let it sit in the sun day in and day out, matte paint protection film could very well be a good choice for you.
 If your car has matte paint from the factory, then matte clear bra film is of course a no-brainer.